rfong/sustenance/bread/pain_lancienne.md

 # pain l'ancienne (delayed fermentation bread)

-Lazily adapted from Peter Reinhardt's *The Bread Baker's Apprentice*.
+Adapted from Peter Reinhardt's *The Bread Baker's Apprentice*.

 **Optimizes for** active time, prep time, and ease.
 Highly bready but not sour.